Supply chain engineering

 Supply chain engineering is the engineering discipline that concerns the planning, design, and operation of supply chains.
 Some of its main areas include logistics, production, and pricing.
 It involves various areas in mathematical modelling such as operations research, machine learning, and optimization, which are usually implemented using software.

+Comparison with other disciplines

-Supply chain engineering draws heavily from, and overlaps with other engineering disciplines, such as industrial engineering, manufacturing engineering, systems engineering, information engineering, and software engineering.
-Although they have the same goals, supply chain engineering is focused on a mathematical model-based approach, whereas supply chain management is focused on a more traditional management and business-based one.
-Supply chain engineering can be considered to include supply chain optimization, although the latter could also be done using more qualitative management-based approaches, which is less of a focus in supply chain engineering.
+Supply chain engineering draws heavily from, and overlaps with other engineering disciplines such as industrial engineering, manufacturing engineering, systems engineering, information engineering, and software engineering.
+Although supply chain engineering and supply chain management have the same goals, the former is focused on a mathematical model-based approach, whereas the latter is focused on a more traditional management and business-based one.
+Supply chain engineering can be seen as including supply chain optimization, although this can also be undertaken using more qualitative management-based approaches which are less of a focus in supply chain engineering.

 Applications

 Supply chain engineering is applied to all parts of supply chains, including: